nordic-institute/X-Road/doc/UseCases/uc-cs_x-road_use_case_model_for_central_server_management_1.2_Y-883-6.md

     displays the message “New backup file uploaded successfully”.

 8. System logs the event “Upload backup file” to the audit log.

+9. System displays the backup file in the the list of configuration backup files.XRDDEV

 **Extensions**: